certtools/intelmq/docs/user/bots.md

 - `extra.email_from`: The email's from address.
 - `extra.email_message_id`: The email's message ID.
 - `extra.file_name`: The file name of the downloaded file (extracted from the HTTP Response Headers if possible).

+The fields can be used by parsers to identify the feed and are not automatically passed on to events.

 **Chunking**